SELECT tablespace_name

 ALTER SYSTEM SET db_files = 300 SCOPE=SPFILE;

 NOTE: This will not take effect until the instance is restarted.
 You can only modify this parameter in the configuration file.
-You cannot modify it in memory.DROP Datafile
+You cannot modify it in memory.Once added, there is no easy way to drop a datafile.

 If you really must do it, then you will need to: